 Renowned flutist Elizabeth Mann works with talented Princeton University flute students in a workshop free and open to all.

-Following the Masterclass, Mann will treat the community to a recital - free and open to all - in a program TBA at 7:30PM.
+Following the Masterclass, Mann will treat the community to a recital - free and open to all - in a program that includes works by Mozart, Prokofiev, and others at 7:30PM.

 Sponsored by the Donna Weng Friedman ’80 Master Class Series.